strata-mvc/strata/docs/controllers.md

 The main use case of Controllers in Strata is to replace the need of placing pure code in the top area of a template file.
 Instead of instantiating queries and various variables inside a template file, you should place the code in a controller.
 The biggest gain is the ability to use the same business logic code multiple times as well as improving code testability.

-Additionally, handling posted data on a Wordpress CMS page or handling dynamic page states, controllers are a great way of maintaining your website's code.

-<p class="warning">No helpers or models are being auto-loaded by the controller as some other frameworks may do.</p>
+<p class="warning">No helpers or models are being auto-loaded by the controller as other MVC frameworks may do.</p>

 ## Creating a controller file